 Chart of The Day

-Support and resistance with known tendencies that have been quantitatively demonstrated across several markets and time frames, makes it is easier to find unique opportunities and take advantage of them.
-You can view the statistical evidence for MetaSwing's components here: http://metaswing.com/site/files/MetaSwing_Components_Catalog.pdf
+With known tendencies that have been quantitatively demonstrated across several markets and time frames, including volatility, it is easier to lean against volatility based support/resistance.
+And this is before including any other technical work, like momentum or trend.
+You can view the statistical evidence for MetaSwing's components here:

 In Bloomberg, simply type APPS CS:MS <GO> and you can test drive the NT MetaSwing Full Suite for 30 days free.